Thierry Ardisson: Death

 His funeral took place on 17 July 2025 at the Church of Saint-Roch in the 1st arrondissement of Paris.
 The farewell private ceremony was conducted by Father Daniel Duigou and Father Henri Imbert and followed a black dress code, in accordance with his wishes.
-Thierry Ardisson was buried on 19 July 2025 at the Ménerbes cemetery in the Vaucluse region.
+Ardisson was buried on 19 July 2025 at the Ménerbes cemetery in the Vaucluse region.